22 Self-Care Events That Every Black Women Should Attend

 Self-care is an important part of forming your identity as well as nourishing your soul.
-We’ve compiled a list of self-care events and festivals that are women of color friendly, so that you can unwind, and recharge your uniqueness.
-Some of these events have come and gone but we want you to keep them on your radar for when they come back around next year.
-Happy self-loving!
+We’ve compiled a list of self-care events and festivals that are WoC friendly, so that you can unwind, and recharge your uniqueness.

 Aug 6, 2017